-The nervous system can be plagued by tumors, causing pain and dysfunction.
-One type of congenital tumor that affects the nervous system in neurofibromatosis.
+The nervous system can be affected by tumors, causing pain and dysfunction.
+One type of congenital tumor that affects the nervous system is neurofibromatosis (NF).
 This genetic disease often begins showing signs in childhood.
-Treatment can be needed to reduce pressure on the nerves for development and overall health.
-At Vascular Birthmark Institute, we offer treatment for those suffering from neurofibromatosis to minimize pain, dysfunction and impact on sensory and mental development.
+Treatment is needed to reduce pressure on the nerves for development and overall health.
+At the Vascular Birthmark Institute, we offer treatment for those suffering from neurofibromatosis to minimize pain, dysfunction and the impact on sensory and mental development.

 Symptoms of Neurofibromatosis

 There are three forms of neurofibromatosis, NF1, NF2 and schwannomatosis.
 NF1 is the most common, which can be apparent at birth and in early childhood.
 Some of the symptoms of this form include:

 - Six or more light brown spots on the skin (café-au-lait macule)

 - Tiny bumps on the iris of the eye (Lisch nodules)

 - Freckling in the armpits or groin area in early childhood